-There are a variety of models which are suitable to be developed within the region.
+There are a variety of models which are suitable to be developed within the Orana region and Central Darling.
 Some of the identified models need to be scaled up and down to suit the context and profile of an area, various levels of participation and an affordability spectrum.

 Certain models are better suited to meeting housing needs in different townships and areas having regard to their capacity of growth, scale of development sites and their demographic profile.
+Areas like Cobar, Mudgee and Nyngan would be suitable for EAH and temporary or alternative housing models.

 For large sites, a combination of models is necessary to ensure the commercial viability, or at least reduce the viability gap.
 This could include selling off part of the land for a conventional or deliberative development model and developing the remaining land for a range of affordable housing models.
-Commercial structures can be put in place to enable the councils to retain control over the housing tenure and their ongoing affordability, and their ongoing affordability.
+Commercial structures can be put in place to enable the councils to retain control over the housing tenure and their ongoing affordability.